-Given the limited variability in terms of characteristics of tax measures in our dataset, a more interesting experiment is to consider the GDP response in a regression where one includes both shock series at the same time.
+Given the limited variability in terms of characteristics of tax measures in our dataset, a more interesting experiment is to consider the GDP response in a regression where one includes the two alternative measures at the same time.
 This regression captures only the effects on economic activity of those parts of the shocks which do not overlap (as the other shock measure is held constant in the regression).
-The confidence bands around the GDP responses (not shown) become rather wide, in such a way that they comprise a zero response in both cases.
-This is likely to reflect the fact that the focus is now on the effects of a portion of the full shocks.
+Figure 11 presents the GDP response in each one of the approaches, controlling for the other.
+The respective confidence bands (not shown) become rather wide, in such a way that they comprise a zero response in both cases.
+This is likely to reflect the fact that one is now looking at the effects of portions of the full shocks.
 Taking into account such lack of statistical significance, the conclusions that follow must be essentially read as hints.